Board

 Karla Hicks

 Their children and spouses are the fifth generation of Hicks to ranch and work alongside Karla and her husband.
-They will soon have the sixth generation with grandson Walker and two more babies on the way in 2025!
+The sixth generation with grandson Walker and granddaughters Evie Anne and Steelie has joined the family.

-Karla is currently chair of the SK Verified Beef Production+ and a board member of the Saskatchewan Farmland Security Board.
-Her past experience also includes serving as a director and past chair of SK Cattle Feeders Association, Director at Large for Saskatchewan Stock Growers Association, Chair of Sk Conservation Action Plan, board member of SK Angus Association, as well as many years with 4-H as a member and a Leader of the Moose Jaw 4-H Beef Club.
+Karla is currently chair of the CCA Environment Committee, chair of Sask VBP+, a member of the Canadian Roundtable for Sustainable Beef Policy and Framework Committee, and a board member of the Saskatchewan Farmland Security Board.
+Her past experience also includes serving as a director and past chair of Saskatchewan Cattle Feeders Association, Director at Large for Saskatchewan Stock Growers Association, Chair of Saskatchewan Prairie Conservation Action Plan, board member of Saskatchewan Angus Association, as well as many years with 4-H as a member and a Leader of the Moose Jaw 4-H Beef Club.
 Her most memorable time was on the Canadian Beef Export Federation before it evolved into Canada Beef with the Canadian Cattle Association.
-Her experience there was priceless – learning about Canada’s role internationally and sharing time with international counterparts including many from Asia.
+Her experience there was priceless–learning about Canada’s role internationally and sharing time with international counterparts including many from Asia.
 Hearing how they loved and wanted Canada’s product was heart warming to her and proved over and over again that Canadian beef producers were on the right path.

 Karla and Jason have hit every major market crash, black swan and weather event possible since 1995, but in the midst of it all, they tried to find a way to work for industry and to share their resilient ranching story.